whitehai11/mypge/README.md

 - Hidden Dev Overlay for power users (performance and config info).

 Getting Started
-- No build needed.
-Open `index.html` in a browser or deploy to Vercel/Netlify.
 - All code is plain HTML/CSS/JS; no external libraries.

 Keyboard Shortcuts